dfds/dojo/workshops/crossplane-sre-deep-dive/katas/5/kata/README.md

 * Helm

 ## Exercise
-Your fifth assignment will see you create a composite resource definition (XRD).
+Your fifth assignment will see you create a composite resource by creating a definition and a composition.

-### 1. Create a definition.yaml
+### 2. Create a definition.yaml

+First we need to create a Composite Resource Definition (CRD) that describes the resource parameters we need to define in order to create the resource.

+Create a definition.yaml

 ```
 apiVersion: apiextensions.crossplane.io/v1
 kind: CompositeResourceDefinition